Art Applewhite Rockets 13mm Six (Plan) Plan

 Flight:

 This was for a demo at a kid's make and take event at t' local museum.
-Aye aye!
 T' kids had been makin' Applewhite Qubits and I wanted t' give them a contrast with some more "traditional" rockets.
+I wanted t' show this one on a 1/4A3-3T vs a Qubit on an A10-PT.
 Arrr!
-I wanted t' show this one on a 1/4A3-3T vs a Qubit on an A10-PT.
 This one did go higher but t' ejection charge blew out t' motor and t' NC never ejected.
-Aye aye!
+Well, blow me down!
 It lawn darted into some flagstone pushin' t' NC back well past t' BT shoulder.
 Blimey!
 It probably could be repaired but it will be simpler t' make a new one.

-T' flight was good and straight.
-It was impressive for a 1/4A.
+T' flight be good and straight.
+Well, blow me down!
+It be impressive for a 1/4A.

 PROs: good flier